PlotMap: Automated Layout Design for Building Game Worlds: Qualitative Results

-In Figure \ref{fig:user_intervention}, we show that our RL policies support accurate and fast re-adaptation after human intervention.
+The RL method provides smooth traces from the starting positions to the final layout, enabling an interactive interface for adjusting existing layout solutions.
+In Figure \ref{fig:user_intervention} (a), we show that our RL policies support real-time re-adaptation after human intervention.
 Specifically, after we manually change the location of \texttt{Marketown} to the northeast part of the map, \texttt{Veilstead Kingdom} and \texttt{Hearthfire Hold} can adjust their locations to continue to be across the lake from \texttt{Marketown}, while \texttt{Aquafrost Garrison} stays at the same location, so all of the constraints are still satisfied.
-This potentially enables an interactive design process with a mixed-initiative interface \cite{Yannakakis2014MixedinitiativeC, smith2010tanagra, cook2021danesh}.
+In contrast, Figure \ref{fig:user_intervention} (b) shows the the result obtained by CMA-ES, again with a manual change of the location of \texttt{Marketown}.
+For the rest of the facilities, we start with their current location as the initial guess, and re-run the CMA-ES process until reaching $1.0$ satisfaction.
+As can be seen, the configuration of the rest of the facilities has been drastically changed, with no obvious connection with the previous layout.